PlumpMath/snap/README.md

 Allowed modes are `png`, `pdf`, `txt` and `html`.

+## running

+    $ npm install
+    $ node server.js

+You can specify the directory to store pages in using the `STORE` environment variable and the port to launch on using `PORT`.

 ## storage

 Pages are stored in the `./store` directory (or the one in the `STORE`